microsoft/cpprestsdk/Build_iOS/README.md

 Now we are ready to build Casablanca for iOS.
 Invoke the ios-buildscripts subproject in the usual CMake fashion:

-    $ cd ios
     $ mkdir build.ios
-    $ cd build.ios
+    $ pushd build.ios
     $ cmake .. -DCMAKE_BUILD_TYPE=Release
     $ make
-    $ cd ..
-    $ cd ..
+    $ popd

-This will take a while and produce appropriately lipo'd static libraries.
+This will take a while and produce universal static libraries inside the 'build.ios' directory.

 Using Casablanca
 ----------------
-You will need to add/reference the following from your project:
+You will need to link against the following from your project:

-  * ios/build.ios/libcasablanca.a
+  * build.ios/libcasablanca.a
   * boost.framework
-  * openssl-include
-  * openssl-ios/lib/libcrypto.a
-  * openssl-ios/lib/libssl.a
+  * openssl/lib/libcrypto.a
-  * Release/include
+  * openssl/lib/libssl.a
   * libiconv.dylib

+You will also need to add the following paths as additional include directories:

+  * ../Release/include
+  * boost.framework/Headers
+  * openssl/include

 This should allow you to reference and use casablanca from your C++ and Objective-C++ source files.
 Note: you should change all .m files in your project